jcmartinezovando/Rdatasets/doc/Ecdat/rst/Nerlove.rst

 ~~~~~~

 Nerlove, M. (1963) *Returns to scale in electricity industry* *in*
 Christ, C. ed.
-(1963) *Measurment in economics: studies in mathematical
+(1963) *Measurement in Economics: Studies in Mathematical
-economics and econometrics in memory of Yehuda Grunfeld*, Standford,
+Economics and Econometrics in Memory of Yehuda Grunfeld* , Stanford,
-California, Standford University Press .
+California, Stanford University Press .

 Christensen, L. and W. H. Greene (1976) “Economies of scale in U.S.
 electric power generation”, *Journal of Political Economy*, **84**,